 This spreadsheet tool is based on standard plume theory from Turner (1973), Buoyancy Effects in Fluids.
 It also uses the concept of a virtual origin for plumes following the work of Kaye & Hunt.
 It shows how the temperature of an incoming stream of cold air through a high level window or damper into a warm room increases as the turbulent plume falls under gravity and entrains warm room air.
 The entrainment is just from one side of the line plume since the other side is against the window.
-When the temperature of the plume 1.4m from the floor (represented on the following chart by the light blue line for secondary schools) or 1.1m from the floor (represented on the following chart by the dark blue line for any external temperature above 5C (denoted by the dotted black line), the system FAILS to meet the criterion for draughts.

-temperature (red line), the system PASSES the criterion for cold clraughts.
+When the temperature of the plume 1.4m from the floor (represented on the following chart by the light blue line for secondary schools) or 1.1m from the floor (represented on the following chart by the dark blue line for primary schools) is below the minimum acceptable level for schools (given by the red line) for any external temperature above 5C (denoted by the dotted black line), the system FAILS to meet the criterion for draughts.
+When the temperature of the plume (blue line) is above the minimum temperature (red line), the system PASSES the criterion for cold draughts.